 - Walking Spoiler: As you can see, saying pretty much anything about Add that isn't his Morph Weapon nature is a spoiler.

 Voiced by: Inori Minase (Japanese), Allegra Clark (English)

 Kayneth's niece and heir apparent to the El-Melloi family, her inexperience and young age has led to her appointing Waver as her new "brother" and lord in her stead to manage affairs.

 - Ambiguously Bi: She thinks Gray is very cute and, if nothing else, seems to be going for a Romantic Two-Girl Friendship dynamic with her even though Gray is too shy to actively reciprocate.
-But she also thinks Svin is very, very attractive.
+But she also thinks Svin is very, very good-looking and considers Melvin to be frustratingly attractive.
 In contrast to her prurient teasing of her adoptive brother, though, it's all very innocent and young-teenager-ish.